zk-passport/openpassport/app/android/android-passport-reader/README.md

 ## OCR

-You must put your phone horizontal when you try to read the passports MRZ.
+You must put your phone horizontally when you try to read the passports MRZ.

 This is are examples of how the app performs. https://youtu.be/ZmRl_-3RH2U (Full read)